edjafarov/PromisePipe/README.md

 #PromisePipe - reusable promise chains

 PromisePipe allows to build a reusable Promise chain with custom API.
-Promise pipe returns a function which you can call multiple times and each time all chains will be called.
+Promise pipe returns a function which you can call multiple times and each time all chains will be called and the result of the function would be a promise.

 ```javascript
 var pipe = PromisePipe().then(doSmth).then(doSmthElse);